TimoGuy/solanine_vulkan/etc/combat_system_todo.md

         - [x] Fix bug where short circuit searching for entity to hit if hit self with hitscans.
         - [x] Fix bug where hitscan lines aren't following velocity.
             - [x] Change hitscan lines to save the previous line in world space as the previous flow node positions.
-        - [ ] Add velocity param to hwac file to set what velocity enemy would go (non-normalized) if it touched the slice/hitscan.
+        - [x] Add velocity param to hwac file to set what velocity enemy would go (non-normalized) if it touched the slice/hitscan.
+            - [ ] Write a velocity and move capsule system..... but maybe might wanna consolidate it with the player... and have them be the same thing.
         - [ ] Add a "suck in nearby entities @ point x,x,x" param to hwac file for WazaAir4th_VacuumCockBack.

 - [ ] Reiterate the "idea" of combat.